adityasolanki205/AWS_Resource_Creation_Using_Terraform/README.md

 ```

--  **Creating EC2 Instance**: EC2 will be created using the code below
+-  **Creating EC2 Instance**: EC2 will be created using the code below.
+Also please use the correct ami for the instance.

 ```go
     resource "aws_instance" "vm-web" {